Juwan Howard: Personal life

-Howard has six children with four different women.
+Howard has six children.
 One of Howard's children, son Juwan Howard Jr. (born February 5, 1992), is the child of Markita Blyden, who was runner-up for Michigan's Miss Basketball when she and her twin sister led Detroit's Murray–Wright High School to the 1990 Class A state championship game.
-Howard, Jr. finished his senior season at Detroit's Pershing High School in spring 2010.
+Howard Jr. finished his senior season at Detroit's Pershing High School in spring 2010.
 As a junior, he led his high school to the Michigan High School Athletic Association state championship.
 As a senior, he was named first team All-State by the Associated Press and Detroit Free Press.
 He played his freshman season for the 2010–11 Western Michigan Broncos before he transferred to the University of Detroit Mercy Titans.
 As a redshirt sophomore for the 2012–13 Detroit Titans, he became a regular starter and solid contributor.

 On July 6, 2002, Howard married Jenine Wardally.
 They have two sons: Jace, who was born in late September 2001, and Jett, who is two years younger.
-Jace committed to the University of Michigan on January 20, 2020 and currently plays under his father.
-Jett committed to the University of Michigan on October 13, 2021, and will play alongside his brother.
+Jace formerly played under his father at the University of Michigan and currently plays for the Fordham Rams.
+Jett played alongside his brother at Michigan until being drafted to the Orlando Magic at pick #11 in 2023.

+Howard is cousins with Angela Jackson, mother of NBA athletes Jalen McDaniels and Jaden McDaniels, making him first cousins once removed with them and his children second cousins with them.